- The cost of one bottle of water from a vending machine is equivalent to the cost of drinking 8 glasses of tap water every day for a year.

 Click to learn more about Service Line Protection Programs offered by HomeServe

-Authority Cares is a new utility assistance program of the Western Virginia Water Authority that can help customers that may experience difficulty in paying their water or sewer bill.
+Authority Cares is the utility assistance program of the Western Virginia Water Authority that can help customers that may experience difficulty in paying their water or sewer bill.

 How does the program work?

-Customers who are not able to pay their utility bill one month can contact our partner, Central Intake at 540.853.1163 before their bill is due to see if they might quality for assistance through the Authority Cares program.
-The program is an income based assistance program.
+Customers who are not able to pay their utility bill are encouraged to contact our partner, Central Intake at 540.853.1163 before their bill is due to see if they might quality for assistance through the Authority Cares program.
+If you have been financially impacted by the COVID-19 crisis and need help to pay your water and sewer bill, you may qualify for financial assistance through the Authority Cares program.
+Please call Central Intake now at 540-853-1163 or email email@example.com to ask about assistance.
+We want to help our customers avoid a future service disconnection.

 If a customer qualifies for assistance, Central Intake will use Authority Cares funds to make a pledge towards the customer's utility bill.
 Please note, the Authority notifies customers twice before disconnecting service for non-payment - first in writing when the bill is past due and again via an automated phone call.
 Customers in need of assistance are strongly encouraged to contact Central Intake for possible assistance upon receiving the first written notification but definitely prior to their utility service being disconnected for non-payment.